oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-strict-password-security-policy/rule.md

 ---

 We recommend enforcing strict password policies.

-Below is a capture of the settings we use:​​
+Below is a capture of the settings we use:

 ![ADSecurityPolicy.png](ADSecurityPolicy.png)